openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-huks.md

 **Possible Causes**

-The key was configured with a user authentication access control attribute, and authentication failed due to exceeding the `timeout` window.
+The key has a user authentication access control attribute set, and authentication failed due to exceeding the `timeout` window.

 **Resolution Steps**

-If the issue is caused by timeout, re-trigger the key initialization (`init`) and reauthenticate to ensure the authentication time and key initialization time are within the configured `timeout` window.
+If the failure is due to `timeout`, re-trigger key initialization (`init`) and re-authenticate to ensure the authentication time and key initialization time are within the configured `timeout` window.

 ## 12000010 Maximum Key Operation Sessions Reached